ClouDesire/docusaurus/docs/onboarding.md

 application on the Cloudesire marketplace.

-Please note that the process is different depending on the chosen product type: you need to clearly understand the differences in order to onboard your product successfully.
+Please note that the process is different depending on the chosen product type: you need to clearly understand the differences to onboard your product successfully.

 > In order to see your product visible on the marketplace, it should at least